 The effects of air pollution

 Pollutants from vehicle exhaust can affect more than just your lungs.
-Indeed, tailpipe pollutants pose health risks at every stage of life, and can even cause premature death.
-But the impacts of climate change, driven by global warming emissions, also affect people's health and the well-being of entire communities.
-Global warming is leading to more frequent and intense heat waves—especially risky to children and elderly people—and to sea level rise, flooding, and drought that can devastate local communities.
+Tailpipe pollutants pose health risks at every stage of life, and can even cause premature death.
+But the impacts of climate change, driven by heat-trapping emissions, also affect people's health and the well-being of entire communities.
+Climate change is leading to more frequent and intense heat waves—especially risky to children and elderly people—and to sea level rise, flooding, drought, and wildfires that can devastate local communities.

 Emissions from heavy-duty vehicles

-Heavy-duty vehicles comprise only about 5 percent of all vehicles on the road, yet they generate more than 25 percent of global warming emissions that come from the transportation sector, and significant amounts of air pollution.
+Heavy-duty vehicles comprise only about 10 percent of all vehicles on the road, yet they generate more than 25 percent of global warming emissions, 45 percent of NOx emissions, and nearly 60 percent of direct PM2.5 emissions from on-road vehicles that come from the transportation sector, and significant amounts of air pollution.
+Communities adjacent to ports and interstates—"freight-adjacent communities"— bear the brunt of exposure to this dangerous air pollution.
 As the United States moves more and more freight each year, the challenge of reducing emissions from this sector will continue to grow.

 Clean air benefits of electric trucks and buses

 Just as electric cars are helping to reduce pollution from passenger vehicles, electric trucks and buses could eliminate tailpipe pollution entirely, and increase the development of clean, renewable electricity and hydrogen.

 In addition to emitting no harmful tailpipe pollution, electric trucks and buses have significantly lower global warming emissions than vehicles powered by fossil fuels.
 A battery-electric bus on today’s electricity grid is the lowest-carbon option in every part of the country.